PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 An airframe configuration consists of three main blocks:

   * The apps it should start, e.g. multicopter or fixed wing controllers
   * The physical configuration of the system (e.g. a plane, wing or multicopter).
-This is called mixer.
+This is called a [mixer](../concept/mixing.md).
   * Tuning gains

 These three aspects are mostly independent, which means that many configurations share the same physical layout of the airframe and start the same applications and most differ in their tuning gains.